eclipse-sumo/sumo/docs/web/docs/Downloads.md

 </ul>

 The nightly builds are also available from the [Python packaging index test instance](https://test.pypi.org/project/eclipse-sumo/).
 To install the latest nightly version use `pip install -i https://test.pypi.org/simple/ eclipse-sumo`.
+Although this is a python package it contains the all compiled SUMO binaries adn should be fully functional for Windows and recent Linux.

-The Linux [repositories](#repositories) contain a nightly build as well.
+The Linux [repositories](#repositories) at the open build service contain a nightly build as well.
+This is unfortunately not the case for the Debian, Ubuntu and Arch versions.

 [The corresponding documentation](https://sumo.dlr.de/daily/userdoc) is also visible live including [Doxygen